chriswright47/credit_card_processing/README.md

 then I went to the ui

+A note about testing private methods -- yeah i know that this is typically frowned upon -- in this context I decided to test every line of code, since the application_user_interface class only has one method that is public and it would have been impossible to test the other methods otherwise. but I wanted to be extra sure.... some private methods, such as the session driver method absolutley needed to be tested.
+This being financial software I wanted to be sure everything worked correctly.

 a lot of testing, using rspec, and when things were unclear as to how to tests - say stin/stout

 I took a tdd approach to the code

 If we get further in this process I know you guys are going to ask me to extend the code, so I took advantage of modules, and orginized my files in a way that will hopefully make it easy to add new features and functionality

+Usually I would not test private methods, I would do tests that

 # The biggest challenge of writing this software was using a TDD approach
 # In conjunction with Designing the ApplicationInterface class's 'run' method.